 Cirque du Soleil‘s epic love story Amaluna is at Atlantic Station and they have a show on Thanksgiving night.
 Get discount tickets from Goldstar.
 Or check out the discounts on these holiday shows.

 Thanksgiving night is a perfect time to see Holiday Lights in Atlanta.
 This is one of the most popular evenings, so if you plan to go to any of the paid attractions, call ahead for tickets and no matter where you go, bring an extra dose of patience.
 You aren’t the only one with this great idea.
 My current favorite light display is the Atlanta Botanical Gardens Garden Nights, Holiday Lights.
 Centennial Park usually has a great display too, and it’s free.

 Play with LEGOS

-LEGOLAND Discovery Center in Phipps Plaza is open on Thanksgiving Day from 12 – 7 pm.
-Bring a canned good for Cooling Matters and get $2 off your admission to LEGOLAND Discovery Center.
-Shop at LEGOLAND Discovery Center on Black Friday and get a free annual pass to LEGOLAND Discovery Center with every purchase of $200 or more.
+LEGOLAND Discovery Center in Phipps Plaza is open on Thanksgiving Day from 10 – 7 pm.
+Shop at LEGOLAND Discovery Center on Black Friday and get a free annual pass to LEGOLAND Discovery Center with every purchase of $250 or more.
 That’s a pretty sweet deal for LEGO fans.

 Attend Macy’s Great Tree Lighting